Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Proof Workflow

 \section{Proof Workflow}

-Our approach enables the following workflow: users provide a proof outline and possibly some annotations for complex entailments, but never need to insert any other rule.
+Our approach, and corresponding implementation, enables the following workflow: users provide a proof outline and possibly some annotations for complex entailments, but never need to insert any other rule.
 Hence, if the outline summarizes a valid proof, verification is automatic, without a tedious process of manually applying additional rules.
-Otherwise, our tool reports which specification (\eg loop invariant) it could not prove or which key rule application it could not verify, and why (\eg missing guard).
+If the outline is invalid, our tool reports which specification (\eg loop invariant) it could not prove or which key rule application it could not verify, and why (\eg missing guard).

 Achieving this workflow, however, is challenging: by design, proof outlines provide the important proof steps, but are not complete proofs.
 Consider, \eg the TaDA and Voila outlines from \figref{lock_tada_proof_outline} and \figref{incr_voila}, respectively.
 Applying \UpdateRegion produces an atomic triple in its conclusion, whereas the while-rule requires a non-atomic triple for the loop body.
 A complete proof needs to perform the necessary adjustment through additional applications of bridge rules, which are not present in the proof outlines, and thus need to be inferred.